Can I reserve housing for dates outside of the published semester dates?

 Most of the information you need to start planning your stay is in the FAQ section or can be found in the Student Life section.
 You will also receive an email from Student Life providing you with all of the information you need.

 Is there a curfew?

 There is no curfew; our residences have 24-hour front entrance security and residents can enter with their EHS ID Card.
 However, we do have quiet hours that are New York City ordinances which are from 11pm-9am.
 During final exams we have a 24-hour quiet hours in effect.
 For more information on building policies please visit the Student Life section.

 Does EHS offer meal plans?
 Are there kitchen facilities in the residences?

 Since we are not on-campus housing, we do not offer meal plans.
-However, The New Yorker, St. George Towers, 1760 Third Avenue and 55 John Street residences all feature communal kitchens for you to use (cooking supplies not provided).
-The Marymount Residence offers apartment-style living and includes a kitchen within each apartment.
-The 1760 Third Avenue Residence also offers some rooms with small kitchenettes (stovetop with one burner, sink and a cabinet).
+However, The New Yorker, St. George Towers, and 55 John Street residences all feature communal kitchens for you to use (cooking supplies not provided).
+The Marymount and Cooper Square residences offer apartment-style living and include a kitchen within each apartment.

 We also offer a variety of discounts to local restaurants.

 Can I use financial aid to pay for EHS housing?